cs440lang/midterm-exam-spring22/README.md

 - `wordle` takes two strings -- a solution and guess (a la [Wordle](https://www.nytimes.com/games/wordle/index.html) -- and returns a list of clues that indicate which characters in the guess are in the correct spot (`*`), which match a character from the solution but are in the incorrect spot (`+`), and which don't match any solution characters at all (`_`).

     Correct-spot characters are given precedence, and incorrect-spot characters are matched from left to right.
+You should assume that the solution and guess are the same length.
 E.g.,

         > (wordle "CATCH" "PARCH")
         '(_ * _ * *)